 CREATIVE WORKS: A capstone, senior project, performance, or other creative work that occurs as a culminating experience for a student in an accredited class or program.
+This is an Applied Learning Activity.

 CREDIT COURSE: A course that can be used to meet the requirements of a degree, diploma, or certificate granted by the reporting institution.